 New poll finds a majority of Americans would change where they shop to support cleaner ships

-A new poll conducted for Pacific Environment by Yale University, George Mason University and Climate Nexus finds that nearly three-quarters (74%) of American voters would be more likely to shop at companies that use cleaner ways to ship their goods.
-The poll finds that 70% of American voters would continue to shop at these brands even if using clean ships raised the price of their goods.
+A new poll conducted for Pacific Environment by Yale University, George Mason University and Climate Nexus finds that nearly three-quarters (74%) of Americans would be more likely to shop at companies that use cleaner ways to ship their goods.
+The poll finds that 70% of Americans would continue to shop at these brands even if using clean ships raised the price of their goods.